 Federation Governance Group

 The School of Medicine (SoM) Drupal Federation Governance Group is comprised of representatives from the stakeholders in the SoM Drupal Federation.
-It is chaired by SoM Office of Communications leadership and as such, reports the activities of the group to School of Medicine Administration and the Dean.
+It is chaired by SoM Office of Strategic Communications leadership and as such, reports the activities of the group to the Vice Dean for Communications and Advancement, School of Medicine Administration and the Dean.

 - Charge of Governance Group